 Attend a Concert in a Large Venue

 The Center for the Arts: This gem of a creative facility in Jackson Hole—which is celebrating its 15th anniversary in 2022—hosts a range of performing arts, lectures, events, art shows and features world-class musical performances.
 Local, regional and national musicians such as David Crosby and Chris Thile have appeared on stage in the Center’s theater.
 The Center was also voted the "Best Entertainment/Live Music Venue" in Jackson Hole.
 For the full schedule, visit jhcenterforthearts.org.

 Music Festivals and Outdoor Concert Series

 The annual Jackson Hole Rendezvous Fest is held every March.
 The free, three-day festival with local and national bands performing at the base of Jackson Hole Mountain Resort and on Town Square is one the highlights of the winter.
 Past festival headliners have included Nathaniel Rateliff and The Night Sweats, Portugal.
 The Man, Uncle Kracker and the Zac Brown Band.

 The Grand Teton Music Festival presents world-renowned classical musicians, soloists, and orchestras as a part of Grand Teton Music Festival’s seven-week summer concert series.
 Performances take place in Walk Festival Hall in Teton Village.
 Visit gtmf.org for the 2024 schedule.

 Concerts on the Commons in Teton Village hosts local, regional and national bands on Sundays at 5 p.m. during July and August.
 Bring your dancing shoes as many people can’t resist the chance to boogie by the stage.
 Free.

 Music on Main: Not all live music in Jackson Hole takes place in town.
 Music on Main is a free all-ages outdoor concert series held on Thursday nights in the summer.
 It brings a diverse lineup to Victor City Park in Victor, Idaho, less than a half-hour drive from Jackson Hole.
 Concert-goers bring blankets and chairs to enjoy the music under starry skies.
-In 2021, the series will run from June 16th through August 12th.
+In 2022, the series will run from June TBA through August TBA.
 Performance times are 6 to 10 p.m.
 Find out more about this fun family-friendly series here.